Doctoral Preliminary Examination - Revised February, 2014

-Time allowed for the oral examination is two to three hours.
-Ordinarily the chair of your committee will begin the questioning and continue uninterrupted by other questioners for an agreed upon period (about 20 minutes).
+- The oral exam lasts between two and three hours.
+Ordinarily the chair will begin the questioning and continue uninterrupted by other questioners for an agreed-upon period (about 20 minutes).
 The chair will then be followed by each member of the committee in a like manner for a similar period.
 Usually the committee will divide responsibilities in order to ensure coverage of the major and minor fields.
 After a short break, the committee will re-open questioning on any matters earlier posed or on new lines of inquiry.

-Upon your successful completion of the entire preliminary examination, the committee chair will so advise the Director of Graduate Studies, who will report the examination and date as a matter of record to the Graduate School.
-The chair of your committee should also submit a copy of the examination questions and the written answers to the Director of Graduate Studies, who will place the questions in a public online file, and place the answers in your confidential file.
+- Upon the successful completion of the entire preliminary examination, the committee chair will so advise the Director of Graduate Studies, who will report the examination and date as a matter of record to the Graduate School.
+The chair of the committee should also submit a copy of the examination questions and the written answers to the Director of Graduate Studies, who will place the questions in a public online file, and place the answers in your confidential file.